 Whitney Taber started in the music industry over a decade ago taking a job as the Executive Assistant to Rihanna's Creative Director.
 Shortly after that, she began working for one of Billboard's top 25 Recording studios in the world the Record Plant; working with the music industry's top artists such as WiIl I Am, Ariana Grande, Lil Nas X, Prince, Justin Bieber, Pharell and Beyonce.
 Being the only woman in the building for 10+ years, she worked her way up the ladder from intern to Studio Manager and eventually became the Vice President.

 During those 10+ years she stayed immersed in her own creativity along with her love for helping others, she explored other avenues of the entertainment industry.
 Becoming a TV and radio personality, she began producing and hosting with internet based start up Dash Radio and All Def Digital.

 Her passion and purpose collided in 2017 when she became the Los Angeles Chapter Leader for Girls Make Beats.
-With GMB, she helps to create opportunity, representation and change in the male dominated music industry while also being an example of great things women can achieve with the right leadership to ensure the next generation of women and music will be heard, represented and respected.
+With GMB, she helps to create opportunity, representation and change in the male-dominated music industry while also being an example of great things women can achieve with the right leadership to ensure the next generation of women and music will be heard, represented and respected.

-Ms. Taber is the the very proud LA Chapter leader along with Head of Podcast production for Girls Make Beats!
+Ms. Taber is the the very proud LA Chapter leader along with Head of Partnerships for Girls Make Beats!
 With the 2020 launch of her creative agency, Pretty Funny Productions, she is jumping back into radio/ podcasting, content creation, Television, and Audio Production.
 Ms. Taber is now producing shows such as The Girls Make Beats Podcast, The Plug Radio, and Creative Convos.
-Her mission is to continue making quality content to help move conversation and the culture forward, while creating bigger opportunities for people to think, grow and create freely.
+Her mission is to continue making quality content to help move the conversation and the culture forward, while creating bigger opportunities for people to think, grow and create freely.